-- (a) The information specified in article 45.3 of Law 22/2014. - (b) If the AIF is incorporated as a company, the public deed and registration in the Commercial Register ("Registro Mercantil").
-If the AIF adopts the legal form of a fund, these requirements are optional. - (c) Registration of the above documents in the special CNMV register.
+- use of leverage, risk profiles and other characteristics of managed funds and place of establishment, rules or instruments of incorporation). - (b) If the AIF is incorporated as a company, the public deed and registration in the Commercial Register ("Registro Mercantil").
+If the AIF adopts the legal form of a fund, these requirements are optional. - (c) Registration of the aforementioned documents in the special CNMV register.